-Voice Dream Reader is an app you can download on your phone or tablet that will read text to you.
-When I downloaded the app, it came with Heather and a few other voices.
+The app came with Heather and a few other voices.
 Heather is lovely to listen to, but since most of the characters I read are male, I really wanted a man’s voice.
 I bought Will, created by Acapela, and have used him the most.
 More recently I downloaded two new voices created by NeoSpeech: James and Paul.
 All can be purchased right from inside the app.

 So how does it work?
 I use it with Word, PDF, mobi, and ePub files for the most part, but the app supports other formats I’m unfamiliar with as well.
 I open a file from Dropbox and click Open With and click Voice Dream.
 The file is then opened in the app, and I just hit play.

 A few warnings.
 First, not all words are going to be pronounced correctly right out of the box, but you can make changes to the pronunciation in the settings.
 One word it constantly messes up is douche, so I changed the setting so it says doosh rather than dowche.
 LA had to be changed to L-Ae unless I wanted it to come out as Lousiana.
 PR changed to P. R., pubes to pewbs, mic to mike.
 You get the gist.
 But once you make those changes, then it’s added to your pronunciation dictionary, so you never have to hear Will read about nosing into a lover’s sac and smelling pubies.